genuinebyte/gensite/words/crashing-firefox.md

 you close the tab.

 I of course reported the bug, the ticket of which you can find [here][bugzilla], but it was marked WONTFIX.
-I found it pretty interesting, so I thought it share it with you, dear interneter.
+I found it pretty interesting, so I thought I'd share it with you, dear interneter.
 I hope you found this at least semi-interesting, until next time!